FatchipRobert/idealo-orders-oxid-module/README.md

 The update-process is exactly the same!

 1. Extract the module-package.
-2. Copy the content of the folder "copy_this" into your shop root-folder (where config.inc.php is located).
+2. Copy the content of the folder `copy_this` into your shop root-folder (where `config.inc.php` is located).
-3. Execute SQL Changes in install.sql.
+3. Execute SQL changes in `install.sql`.
 4. In the admin-interface of OXID-Shop you go to Service->Tools and press the button "Update Views now".
-5. Go to Extensions->Modules, select the "idealo Direktkauf OXID" extension and press the "Activate" Button in the "Overview" tab.
+5. Go to Extensions->Modules, select the "idealo Direktkauf OXID" extension and press the "Activate" button in the "Overview" tab.
 6. Empty "tmp" folder.
 7. Go to Extensions->Modules, select the "idealo Direktkauf OXID" extension and configure the module in the "Settings" tab.
-8. Set cronjob for script "YOUR_SHOP/modules/fcIdealo/batch/fcidealo_import_orders_batch.php"
+8. Set cronjob for script `YOUR_SHOP/modules/fcIdealo/batch/fcidealo_import_orders_batch.php`
    This script imports the idealo orders.
    We recommend setting this to something between 10 minutes and 1 hour.

-9. Set cronjob for script "YOUR_SHOP/modules/fcIdealo/batch/fcidealo_send_status_batch.php"
+9. Set cronjob for script `YOUR_SHOP/modules/fcIdealo/batch/fcidealo_send_status_batch.php`
    This script sends the fulfillment- and revocation-status to idealo.
 It also sends the shop-order-nr when this didn't work the first time.
    We recommend setting this to once every hour.